Elish-Ab/Elish-Ab/README.md

 EduResource is a platform for university students to find educational resources, upload content, and publish blog posts.
 - **Tech Stack**: Tailwind CSS, Laravel, Bootstrap, HTML, CSS, JS.

+### Betoch
+Betoch is a platform is a place to find realstate in Addis Ababa.
+I have done it's frontend only.
+But I have a plan to build the backkend and integrate with this project.
+- **Tech Stack**: React.

 ### Web Scraping Projects
 I've worked on several web scraping projects using Python.

 ### Projects on Google Colab
 I've also completed various projects using Python on Google Colab.

+### I have
 Feel free to explore these projects and reach out if you have any questions or feedback!

 ## Let's Connect! 🌐